 A lazy eye, or amblyopia, is a common vision problem that occurs when the brain favors one eye over the other.
 This can happen for a variety of reasons, including crossed eyes, an unequal refractive error between the two eyes, and blockages in the visual system.
 If your child has amblyopia, they may often cover one eye in an attempt to see better.
 This can happen unconsciously, so you may not always notice when your child is doing it.
 If you suspect your child has this eye condition, schedule an appointment with their eye doctor right away.

 However, if your child is more prone to covering their eyes when outdoors, they may be experiencing exotropia.
-Exotropia is a type of strabismus, or crossed eyes, that occurs when the eyes point outward.
+Exotropia is a type of strabismus or crossed eyes that occurs when the eyes point outward.
 This can be caused by a variety of factors, including an overactive thyroid gland or long-sightedness.
-If you notice your child's eyes crossing or turning out when they look at distant objects, a vision screening or comprehensive eye exam is necessary to determine whether glasses or other treatment are needed.
+If you notice your child's eyes crossing or turning out when they look at distant objects, a vision screening or comprehensive eye exam is necessary to determine whether wearing glasses or other treatment is needed.

 There are a number of vision problems that can cause your child to cover one eye, so it's important to visit an eye doctor for a comprehensive evaluation.
 By catching these problems early, you can help keep your child's eyes healthy!

 If you received glasses as a child, you might remember how amazed you felt the first time you saw the individual leaves on the trees around you.
 You had no idea your vision could be so clear!
 For this reason, many kids won't report that they're experiencing unclear or blurry vision—they simply don't know.